AElfProject/aelf-learn/docs/ecosystem/aetherlink.md

 ## 2. AElf Oracle Services - AetherLink

-Among the various products in AELF, some products may require information from other chains.
-For example, the ebridge product needs to access lock-up information of NFTs on the Ethereum chain.
+Among the various products in AElf, some products may require information from other chains.
+For example, the [eBridge](https://ebridge.exchange/) product needs to access lock-up information of NFTs on the Ethereum chain.
 This necessitates the use of oracle services for data interchange.
 To expand the AELF ecosystem and enhance user services, it is essential to establish the foundational services for oracle mechanisms.